NomisIV/pioneerctl/README.md

 (Mute only zone2)
 ```

-If an ip-address isn't specified in the comamnd, a configuration file must be used.
+If an ip-address isn't specified in the command, a configuration file must be used.
 It is expected to be located at `$XDG_CONFIG_HOME/pioneerctl/config.toml`,
 but this can be overridden with the `--config` flag.